Premium Care Internal Medicine

 Preventing osteoporosis requires a lifetime of healthy eating and exercise habits that counteract the natural loss of bone as you get older.
-No matter what stage you’re at, whether it’s early enough to prevent the problem or you already have weak bones, Drs.
-Timothy Leigh Rodgers, Brittany Bryan, and Dennis H. Baker at Premium Care Internal Medicine have the expertise to help strengthen your bones and manage osteoporosis.
+No matter what stage you’re at, whether it’s early enough to prevent the problem or you already have weak bones, Dr. Brittany Bryan at Premium Care Internal Medicine has the expertise to help strengthen your bones and manage osteoporosis.
 If you have any questions about osteoporosis — especially if you’re a woman who has reached menopause — call our office in Santa Barbara, California, or schedule a consultation online.

 Osteoporosis is a condition in which your bones become weak and brittle because you’re not producing enough bone, you’re losing too much bone, or both.
 As a result, you don’t have enough bone mass to properly support your body’s weight and movement.

 Bones reach their peak mass or density between the ages of 25 and 30.
 During your adult years, bones continue to stay healthy through a process called remodeling, which continuously discards old, weak bone and replaces it with new, strong bone.

 When you lose more bone than is replaced, you begin to develop osteoporosis.
 Most people begin to lose bone density by the time they’re 40 years old.
 Men develop osteoporosis at a slower rate than women simply because they have larger bones.